 Several events can trigger the end of the game.
 Players then get bonuses for each 'district' of the city, according to who has the most markers there.
 The districts are contiguous groups of the same colour of tile.
-So, as well as considering the traitors would have managed to get themselves into such a privileged position.
-Like others, I will need to wait until the truth emerges.
-The one thing I am certain of is that the truth will out and that Justice will be done.
+So, as well as considering the tactical options of placing a tile, you also need to have an eye on the strategic considerations of the districts.